Vlad the Impaler: First records

 Stories about Vlad's brutal acts began circulating during his lifetime.
 After his arrest, courtiers of Matthias Corvinus promoted their spread.
 The papal legate, Niccolo Modrussiense, had already written about such stories to Pope Pius II in 1462.
 Two years later, the Pope included them in his Commentaries.

+It was even rumored that Vlad once dipped his bread into the blood of his impaled victims.
+So far, this remains legendary, as the story has not been confirmed.

 Meistersinger Michael Beheim wrote a lengthy poem about Vlad's deeds, allegedly based on his conversation with a Catholic monk who had managed to escape from Vlad's prison.
-The poem, called Von ainem wutrich der heis Trakle waida von der Walachei ("Story of a Despot Called Dracula, Voievod of Wallachia"), was performed at the court of Frederick III, Holy Roman Emperor in Wiener Neustadt during the winter of 1463.
+The poem, called Von ainem wutrich der heis Trakle waida von der Walachei ("Story of a Despot Called Dracula, Voievod of Wallachia"), was performed at the court of Frederick III, Holy Roman Emperor, in Wiener Neustadt during the winter of 1463.
 According to one of Beheim's stories, Vlad had two monks impaled to assist them to go to heaven, also ordering the impalement of their donkey because it began braying after its masters' death.
 Beheim also accused Vlad of duplicity, stating that Vlad had promised support to both Matthias Corvinus and Mehmed II but did not keep the promise.

 In 1475, Gabriele Rangoni, Bishop of Eger (and a former papal legate), understood that Vlad had been imprisoned because of his cruelty.
 Rangoni also recorded the rumour that while in prison Vlad caught rats to cut them up into pieces or stuck them on small pieces of wood, because he was unable to "forget his wickedness".
 Antonio Bonfini also recorded anecdotes about Vlad in his Historia Pannonica around 1495.
 Bonfini wanted to justify both the removal and the restoration of Vlad by Matthias.
 He described Vlad as "a man of unheard cruelty and justice".
 Bonfini's stories about Vlad were repeated in Sebastian Münster's Cosmography.
 Münster also recorded Vlad's "reputation for tyrannical justice".